mitre/oracle-mysql-8-stig-baseline/README.md

 #### AWS-RDS-Ready: Profile updated to adapt checks when running against an AWS RDS instance of MySQL, by setting the input `aws_rds` to `true`.
 See [Tailoring to Your Environment](#tailoring-to-your-environment) below.

+[NOTE: The STIG guidance is based on MySQL 8 Enterprise Edition.
+Community Server (also used by AWS RDS) has reduced or different features.
+For Community Server, the MariaDB audit plugin may be used.
+This InSpec profile is adapted to measure accordingly when using Community Server]

 ## Getting Started

 ### Requirements